Acorn221/RHUL-Final-Year-Project/text-docs/diary/diary.md

 This dataset has more information about the patients, such as their sex, age and different scores on tests relating to the disease.

-This also allows me to predict whether or not a person has Alzheimer's from all of the MRI scans they have taken, rather than just one.
+This also allows me to predict whether or not a person has Alzheimer's from all the MRI scans they have taken, rather than just one.

 I hope to get this dataset working soon and to start training the models, and I'm aiming for at least a 90% accuracy on the validation dataset.